 Abstract:

-With the advancement of aviation, high-speed railways, and highways, the extent of traditional railway abandonment in China and other regions across the globe is on the rise.
-Simultaneously, developed Western nations commonly focus on optimizing the utilization of these abandoned railway resources; however, research and practical applications regarding abandoned railway restoration in China are still nascent.
-This study conducted a comprehensive screening of domestic and international research articles using the Web of Science and China National Knowledge Infrastructure (CNKI) database, resulting in the establishment of a literature database on abandoned railway restoration.
-This database serves as a valuable reference and source of inspiration for ongoing efforts to restore abandoned railways in China.
-The findings indicate that repurposing abandoned railways into greenways is a widely adopted practice in Western countries, with significant research and practical contributions from the United States, Europe, and Australia.
-Current research on abandoned railways primarily focuses on their functional implications, decision-making models for restoration and upgrading, economic, social, and health benefits analysis, user evaluations, as well as restoration and upgrading models.
-The existing studies on ecological restoration of abandoned railways merely touch upon the significance of these railways as habitats for species.
-However, there is a knowledge gap in terms of diagnosing ecological problems, analyzing ecological patterns, proposing concepts and methods for ecological restoration, and quantitatively evaluating the ecological benefits (such as carbon sequestration value) associated with abandoned railways.
-In light of this, this study proposes that the ecological restoration of abandoned railways should be considered an important research topic and aims to provide a comprehensive understanding of its essence.
-It is suggested that future research should integrate ecological issues into decision-making frameworks, develop a multi-benefit comprehensive evaluation model, and consider stakeholders during the planning and management stages.
-This will establish a solid research foundation and inspire future researchers.
+With recent advances in highly efficient air travel, high-speed railway, and highway, abandonment of traditional railway in China and elsewhere is on the rise.
+Developed nations in the west commonly try to optimize utilization of abandoned railway resources.
+Research and practical applications in China, however, are still new.
+In this study we reviewed published articles from both domestic and international groups, to establish a database for restoration of abandoned railways.
+This is valuable for restoration of abandoned railways in China.
+It was found that repurposing abandoned railways into greenways was a widely adopted practice in the west, mainly in the United States, Europe and in Australia.
+Research on abandoned railways was found to focus on functional implications, decision-making models for restoration and upgrading, economic, social, and health benefits analysis, user evaluations, restoration and upgrading models.
+Ecological restorations of abandoned railways rarely stressed significance of abandoned railways as habitats for different living species.
+There is a knowledge gap in diagnosing ecological problems, analyzing ecological patterns, proposing concepts and methods for ecological restoration, and quantitatively evaluating the ecological benefits (such as carbon sequestration value) associated with abandoned railways.
+In this study we propose that ecological restoration of abandoned railways should be considered an important research topic.
+Future research should integrate ecological issues into decision-making frameworks.
+Attention should be paid to multi-benefit comprehensive evaluation models and to stakeholders in both planning and management stages.